-Today, subject to annual appropriation from the Legislature, $1.8 million is annually available to both public and privately-funded educational institutions with registered nursing programs.
-Over the ten-year lifespan of this initiative, a total of $23 million will have been invested by the State of Kansas to increase the education of additional registered nurses.
+Today, subject to annual appropriation from the Legislature, $1.7 million is available to both public and privately-funded educational institutions with registered nursing programs.
+These grant funds support faculty and nursing lab supplies with the goal of improving program quality and student success.